 “Like in most countries I’ve lived in there is a real distance between the local community and the expat community.

 Without knowing German, you don’t really have access to the local community.
 Although I do have some German friends I tend to hang out mostly with other Western expats.
 People come from all over the world.
 What I thought particularly interesting is how many South Americans live here.
 Before moving here I had never met anyone from that part of the world, but since then I’ve had colleagues from Brazil, Argentina, Mexico, Peru and many other countries, which is super cool.

-The expat community is very active too, and there are countless activities you can take part in every day of the week.
+The expat community in Hamburg is very active too, and there are countless activities you can take part in every day of the week.
 I myself organize sightseeing trips in Germany, which is always great fun!
-Communities such as Internations, Meetup and Couchsurfing have many members here, so it’s not difficult at all to meet new people.”
+Communities such as Internations.org, Meetup.com, and Couchsurfing.com have many members here, so it’s not difficult at all to meet new people.”

 Any tips for moving to / living in Hamburg?